 Improving IT Support and Business Continuity

-Enhancing Security in a Remote-First World
+Securing a Remote-First World

 Supporting Global Collaboration and Growth

 With latency measured in milliseconds and codecs that adapt to network conditions, modern remote desktops make coast-to-coast collaboration almost seamless.
-Designers iterate on video edits stored at headquarters while sat in a café abroad.
+Designers iterate on video edits stored at headquarters while sitting in a café abroad.
 Finance staff in Sydney generate real-time reports from US servers before their colleagues wake up.
 Eliminating the need for duplicate hardware lowers capital expenditure, a point underscored by Forbes Technology Council in its cost-benefit overview of remote access investments.

 Trends That Show Remote Desktop Tools Are Here to Stay